When and Why Does Multi-Agent Debate Fail and Does It Really Underperform?: Revisiting Multi-Agent Debate in Error Detection

 \subsection{Collaborative Multi-Agent Debate}

-To mitigate the debate hacking issue, we propose a new debate protocol, termed \oursfull (\ours).
-Instead of performing a competitive debate, we instruct the agents to collaborate with each other, such that they could explore all the critical information about the question, to enable the judge to make a well-informed decision.
-By turning the zero-sum game into a \textit{non-zero-sum game}, \ours calibrates the dishonesty and provides practical robustness to \mad when the debaters are not perfectly honest due to the limited capabilities of LLMs. \begin{proposition}[Collaborative debating] Under the same setting as Proposition~\ref{thm:pitfal_debating}, when the two agents are collaborating, we have the value as
+Both protocols fail for the misaligned incentive with respect to truth-seeking.
+The $I(Y;M|X_0)>0$ condition requires messages that are both \textit{informative}, i.e., $I(Y;M|X_0)>0$, and \textit{truthful}, i.e., grounded in verifiable evidence.
+To mitigate the issue, we introduce \oursfull (\ours) to encourage both conditions. \begin{definition}[Collaborative \mad] Debaters $\mathrm{A}$ and $\mathrm{B}$ have \textit{truth-seeking} utilities: $u_A(m_A)=u_B(m_B)=I(Y;m_i\mid X_0,M^{(t-1)}),$ i.e., both debaters aim to reduce uncertainty about $Y$ by complementing missing information.
+The risk is $V_\mathrm{col}=\min_J\min_{e\in\mathcal{E}_\mathrm{col}(J)}P(J(X_0,M_e)\neq Y)$, where $M_e$ is the debtaing transcripts given by the Nash equilibrium $e\in\mathcal{E}_\mathrm{col}(J)$ of the A-B subgame in collaborative seeking the truth. \end{definition} Essentially, \ours turns the \mad into a \textit{non-zero-sum game} where agents are incentivized to \textit{collaborate}: surface missing evidence, verify claims against context, identify weaknesses in both sides' reasoning, and enable the judge to make a more informative decision.

-where the $M_e$ are the debating transcripts given by the optimal Nash equilibrium $e\in\mathcal{E}_\mathrm{comad}(J)$ of the $A$-$B$ subgame in collaboratively seeking the truth.
-Then, we have $V_\mathrm{comad}\leq R(X_0)=V_\textrm{comp}$, where the strict inequality holds when $I(Y;M_e|X_0)>0$. \end{proposition} The proof of Proposition~\ref{thm:comad} is given in Appendix~\ref{proof:comad}.
-Intuitively, if the debater agents are able to provide additional information about the question, e.g., pointing out the missing information from the reasoning of the other agent, the collaborative scheme is provably better than the competitive scheme.
+\begin{proposition}[Collaborative debate] Under the same setting, $V_\mathrm{col}\leq R(X_0)=V_\mathrm{cop}$, with strict inequality when $I(Y;M_e|X_0)>0$. \end{proposition} The proof of Proposition~\ref{thm:col} is given in Appendix~\ref{proof:col}.
+Intuitively, if the debater agents can provide additional information about the question, e.g., pointing out the missing information from the reasoning of the other agent, the collaborative scheme is provably better than the competition.
+The above three propositions establish a clear ordering:

-\textbf{Degenerated collaboration.} Despite the benefits of \ours, collaboration may also introduce biases and lead to degenerated collaborations.
-For example, SoM~\citep{du2023improving} focuses on incorporating the useful information from other agents' responses.
-However, as shown in Fig.~\ref{fig:pitfall_mad}, when an agent collaborates with a less capable agent and treats the opinions from the other agent as correct information, even a strong agent can be misled and suffer from performance degeneration.
-It is also evident that the existing collaboration scheme, such as SoM, only maintains an average performance of the agents involved in the collaboration~\citep{Yang2025RevisitingMD,Zhang2025IfMD}.

-\textbf{Practical implementations.} In addition to clearly state the objective of collaboration for seeking the truthful answer, we implement the insights of \ours into specific prompting schemes: (i) Evidence verification: \ours implements a quote-based system that asks the debaters to quote evidence from the context, and each quote will be verified if there is an exact match in the context, following~\citet{kenton2024on}; (ii) Self-auditing: the debaters are required to self-audit if there exists one potential failure mode in the claim; (iii) Confidence calibration: the debaters are required to provide a confidence estimate for their own claims.
-We provide a detailed description of the algorithm, as well as the prompts in Appendix~\ref{appdx:method}.